WhosLogan/yata/README.md

 The following variables need to be set in order to properly run Yata:
 ```
 DATABASE_URL: A url to your database instance
+DATABASE_AUTH_TOKEN: Optional, an authentication token to your db
 ```

 ## Deployment